 You may have to call the American Airlines call center in Australia (or another country) in order for the representative to be able to see availability for business and first class redemptions.

-To complete your booking in this case, you can put the award on hold with that call center, and then call back to a U.S. call center to finalize.
+To complete the booking in this case, you can put your AA award travel on hold with that call center, and then call back to a U.S. call center to finalize.

 One of the best redemptions available is flying first class from the U.S. to Abu Dhabi.
-This award would cost you 115,000 American Airlines miles one-way in the first class apartment.
+This award would cost you 115,000 AAdvantage bonus miles one-way in the first class apartment.